spine-tools/SpineOpt.jl/README.md

 	b.
 Go to **File** -> **Settings** -> **Tools**.

 	c.
-Under **Julia**, select *Use Julia executable*, and then enter the path to your Julia executable.
+Under **Julia**, enter the path to your Julia executable.
 It should look something like [this](https://github.com/Spine-project/SpineOpt.jl/raw/master/docs/src/figs/spinetoolbox_settings_juliaexe.png).

 	d.
 Press **Ok**.